Executive

 Councillor CHRIS PETTINGILL

 Chris Pettingill is a Councillor with the District of Squamish on the traditional and unceded Sḵwx̱wú7mesh territory.
-Chris also serves as an alternative Director for the Squamish-Lillooet Regional District Board, and as an active member of the Climate Caucus.
+Chris also serves as a Director for the Squamish-Lillooet Regional District Board, and as an active member of the Climate Caucus.
 Everyone deserves a bright future so Chris brings thoughtful consideration of equity and climate change to these roles.

 Chris has served on the boards for Tourism Squamish and the Squamish Arts Council, and as the chair of the BC Green Party Provincial Council and Squamish Chamber of Commerce respectively.